cist-openstack/openstack/guide/docs/index.md

+# CIS&T OpenStack Guide

-# Welcome to the Computer Information Systems and Technology's OpenStack at the University of Pittsburgh at Bradford
+Welcome to the Computer Information Systems and Technology's OpenStack at the University of Pittsburgh at Bradford

-To get started, please request access by emailing cist.openstack@pitt.edu.
-Include your first and last name, Pitt username, and project justification.
-Your account will be created within 1-2 business days.
+Please follow the user guide to get started.